|Frostburg Lions Club

 stumbling and groping at noonday as in the night; your work, your independence, gone.
 In that

-will teach you how to do some of the things you used to do when you could see?"
-That is just the
+teach you how to do some of the things you used to do when you could see?"
+That is just the kind

-It is because my teacher learned about me and broke through the dark, silent imprisonment
+because my teacher learned about me and broke through the dark, silent imprisonment which held

-which held me that I am able to work for myself and for others.
-It is the caring we want more
+me that I am able to work for myself and for others.
+It is the caring we want more than money.
+The

 The opportunity I bring to you, Lions, is this: To foster and sponsor the work of the American

-preventable blindness; no little deaf, blind child untaught; no blind man or woman unaided?
-I
+blindness; no little deaf, blind child untaught; no blind man or woman unaided?
+I appeal to you

 I thank you.